DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-10-03-personal-statement-guidance-changes.md

 ---
 title: Improving the guidance on personal statements
-description: A review and update to the guidance for personal statements following changes that UCAS have made to their personal statement screens.
+description: A review and update to the guidance for personal statements following changes that UCAS have made to their personal statement screens
 date: 2024-10-03
 tags:
   - personal statement